-Marissa Baker is an acting instructor in the Department of Environmental & Occupational Health Sciences (DEOHS).
+Marissa Baker is an acting assistant professor in the Department of Environmental & Occupational Health Sciences (DEOHS).
 In addition to teaching in the Executive MPH program, she teaches in the undergraduate public health major.
 Baker's research has mostly focused on exposure to manganese in welders, shipyard workers and foundry workers, though she has also worked on other occupational-based studies.
 She was invited to serve on a World Health Organization (WHO) working group assessing the carcinogenicity of welding fumes and related chemicals.
 A native of Washington state, Baker earned her Ph.D. at the University of Washington.

 email@example.com | 206-616-4709

 Stephen Bezruchka is a senior lecturer in the Department of Health Services and the Department of Global Health.
 He worked in clinical medicine for 35 years, including more than a decade in Nepal, where he set up a hospital for training generalist doctors and worked to improve surgical services.
 Bezruchka is passionate about improving the health of populations, and he founded the Population Health Forum to promote dialogue about how political, economic and social inequalities interact to affect the overall health status of society.
 He was awarded the School of Public Health's Outstanding Teaching Award in 2002 and its Faculty Community Service Award in 2008.
 Bezruchka earned an MPH from John Hopkins University and an M.D. from Stanford University.